John Williams: Classical works and conducting

-Boston Pops Orchestra
+Boston Pops

 From 1980 to 1993, Williams served as the Boston Pops' principal conductor, succeeding Arthur Fiedler.
 Williams never met Fiedler in person but spoke to him by telephone.
 His arrival as the Pops' new leader in the spring of 1980 allowed him to devote part of the Pops' first PBS broadcast of the season to presenting his new compositions for The Empire Strikes Back.
 Williams almost ended his tenure with the Pops in 1984 when some players hissed while sight-reading a new Williams composition in rehearsal; Williams abruptly left the session and tendered his resignation.
 He initially cited mounting conflicts with his film composing schedule but later admitted a perceived lack of discipline in, and respect from, the Pops' ranks, culminating in this latest instance.
 After entreaties by the management and personal apologies from the musicians, Williams withdrew his resignation and continued as principal conductor for nine more years.
 In 1995, he was succeeded by Keith Lockhart, the former associate conductor of the Cincinnati Symphony Orchestra and Cincinnati Pops Orchestra.
 Williams is now the Pops' laureate conductor, thus maintaining his affiliation with its parent Boston Symphony Orchestra.
 Williams leads the Pops on several occasions each year, particularly during their Holiday Pops season and typically for a week of concerts in May.
 He conducts an annual Film Night at both Boston Symphony Hall and Tanglewood, where he frequently enlists the Tanglewood Festival Chorus.